marota/Oracle4Grid/README.md

 # Oracle4Grid

 This is a repository to compute an Oracle score on a scenario for a given Grid2op environment.
-It finds the best course of actions aposteriori, within a given perimeter of actions (cf « Learning to run a power network challenge for training topology controllers »)
+It finds the best course of actions a posteriori, within a given perimeter of actions (cf « Learning to run a power network challenge for training topology controllers »)

+An Oracle system is defined by it's ability to know all possible outcome, in order to deduce the best course of actions.
+Named after an Oracle, who knows the future.

+This is an Oracle System that tries to brute force the best possible combination of actions taken by an agent, in a certain Grid2op environment.
+It does so by using data from a set of user-fed actions played in a dummy environment that allows any actions.
+It then finds the best possible course of actions that an agent can take, called "Best path" (computed with or without possibility of overload).
+Finally, a few KPIs are produced in order to give a quick rundown of the state of the environment initially provided.

+This can allow you to test the boundaries of a given network environment, and get a better understanding of the potential weaknesses in the decision making process of an agent

 ![Influence Graph](TransitionGraph_bestActions.png)